 Güterbahnhof Pankow-Heinersdorf, a little bit of history

-Back in the 19th century, Germany was buzzing with a growing railway network that connected most of the main cities to Berlin and to other places in Europe.
-One of this railroads was the one connecting Berlin to Stettin, a city that used to be in Germany and now is a part of Poland.
-Called Berlin-Stettin Railroad, without any use of creativity, this railroad used to have a area reserved for train repair and maintenance and this is how Güterbahnhof Pankow-Heinersdorf was born.
+Back in the 19th century, Germany was buzzing with a growing railway network connecting most of the main cities to Berlin and other places in Europe.
+One of these railroads connected Berlin to Stettin, a town that used to be in Germany and now is a part of Poland.
+Called Berlin-Stettin Railroad, without any use of creativity, this railroad used to have an area reserved for train repair and maintenance, and this is how Güterbahnhof Pankow-Heinersdorf was born.

-The first trains started arriving back in 1893 and, on its prime there were some 1.800 freight trains per day at Güterbahnhof Pankow-Heinersdorf.
-In 1924, the area was connected to the S-Bahn network and by 1997, it was closed down without any proper reason.
+The first trains started arriving back in 1893, and, in its prime, there were some 1.800 freight trains per day at Güterbahnhof Pankow-Heinersdorf.
+In 1924, the area was connected to the S-Bahn network, and by 1997, it had been closed down without any proper reason.

-At Güterbahnhof Pankow-Heinersdorf you can see a little more than just that.
-There is a Schuppen ring, where more modern locomotives could turn, and there is a Rundhaus that works in a similar fashion.
+At Güterbahnhof Pankow-Heinersdorf, you can see a little more than just that.
+There is a Schuppen ring, where more modern locomotives could turn, and a Rundhaus works similarly.
 So, if you like trains, this is the place for you.

-On the rainy sunday afternoon we were there, we saw a few people taking pictures and others just having some beers.
-Be careful with the floor and when you go through some of the windows that still have some glass.
+On a rainy Sunday afternoon in early 2016, we were there, and we saw a few people taking pictures and others just having beers.
+Be careful with the floor and when you go through some windows that still have some glass.
 Besides that, have fun and take a lot of pictures there.

 Güterbahnhof Pankow-Heinersdorf #Urbex